(This is part of a series about PhotoDemon 7.0. For the full 7.0 article collection, visit this page.)

 Corrupt hard drives, USB drives, and SD cards are much less common these days, but they can still ruin your day.

-A friend recently experienced this while using a sketchy internet cafe on an overseas trip, so I thought it worthwhile to leverage PhotoDemon’s wide image format support into a new Batch Repair tool for people in a similar situation.
+A friend recently experienced this while using a sketchy internet cafe on an overseas trip, and when he mentioned it to me, I tried to use PhotoDemon’s wide image format support to construct a new Batch Repair tool for him.
 (The new tool is accessible from the File > Batch > Repair menu.)

 Please note that the tool works best on drives that have already been partially salvaged using built-in Windows tools.
 Specifically, the drive should have one or more folders full of arbitrarily numbered .CHK files.
 If you don’t see this, please use this helpful tutorial to run chkdsk manually.